abirrahali/FlaskAIWebAppsExamples/README.md

 Contributions to this repository are welcome.
 If you have improvements, additional examples, or bug fixes to suggest, please open an issue or submit a pull request following the contribution guidelines outlined in the repository.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/c/LICENSE) file for details.
-Feel free to use, modify, and distribute the code as per the terms of the MIT License.

 ---